Skip to main content

 1. Install the CLI npm i flagsmith-cli --save-dev

-2. Call the CLI as part of npm postinstall to create a flagsmith.json each time you run npm install.
+2. Call the CLI as part of npm postinstall to create a flagsmith.json file each time you run npm install.
 This can be done by either:

 • Using an environment variable export FLAGSMITH_ENVIRONMENT=<YOUR_CLIENT_SIDE_ENVIRONMENT_KEY> flagsmith get